flatiron/plates/README.md

 (The MIT License)

-Copyright (c) 2011 Nodejitsu Inc. http://www.twitter.com/nodejitsu
+Copyright (c) 2011 Arnout Kazemier, Martijn Swaagman, & the Contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in